Brandon Taylor (writer): Filthy Animals

 Taylor's collection of short stories, Filthy Animals, was awarded The Story Prize in 2022.
 In the Los Angeles Review of Books, Thomas Mar Wee wrote in praise of the book: "Neither cold nor detached, these stories are suffused with a warmth and humanity that recalled for me the uncanniness of Raymond Carver, the empathy of Alice Munro, and the meticulous irony of Chekhov."

 The Late Americans

 Taylor's second novel, The Late Americans, was published in 2023.
 It follows a group of writers in Iowa City, where he lived while getting an MFA at the Iowa Writers' Workshop.
-While critical responses to the novel were mostly positive, the reception was more mixed compared to his two previous works.

 Minor Black Figures

 In March 2025, Taylor announced the upcoming release of his third novel, Minor Black Figures, on his Substack newsletter Sweater Weather.
 The novel revolves around a gay Black painter as he navigates his artistic ambitions in New York City and becomes involved with a former Jesuit priest.
 In the same announcement, Taylor mentioned that he had abandoned the novel Group Show, after having struggled to finish it since 2018.
 Minor Black Figures was released on October 14, 2025 from Riverhead Books.